-Anemia refers to a lack of satisfactory red blood cells.
+The term anemia refers to a lack of satisfactory red blood cells.
 Red blood cells are important in the transportation of oxygen throughout the body.
-Anemia during pregnancy is diagnosed when the concentration of red blood cells per 100 milliliters of blood) falls below 33.
+Anemia during pregnancy is diagnosed when the concentration of red blood cells per 100 milliliters of blood (hematocrit) falls below 33.
 Anemia is a common problem during pregnancy, occurring in up to 50% of all women.

 We recommend the following treatment for anemia: